LALALADummdidum/Skill-Scrolls-Mod-for-Skyrim/README.md

+Note: The mod is finished, but Im going to upload it after ive tested it on someone elses Hardware to ensure that it works.

 Im just going to write down the loottable of the Different Scrolls

 Note: I recommend looking at the raw file, It looks way better